fweiss/mcu-gif/README.md

 - graphics.h - too old
 - openGL - may be poorly supported on OS X

+### SDL2 setup for Mac
+Download the dmg
+Copy the framework to the project root directory

+## Running the unit tests
+In the test directory, run ``make test``.

 ## Debugging
 Example on MacOS using lldb